Strategic plan

 Hispanic serving

-As an organization within a Hispanic-Serving Institution located in the US-Mexico borderlands, we are committed to the multi-faceted advancement of Hispanic students, faculty, staff, and community members.
+As an organization within a Hispanic Serving Institution located in the U.S.-Mexico borderlands, we are committed to the multi-faceted advancement of Hispanic students, faculty, staff, and community members.

 Native American serving

-As an organization within an American Indian and Alaska Native-Serving Institution located in a state in the US-Mexico borderlands with 22 federally recognized tribes, we are committed to the multi-faceted advancement of Native American students, faculty, staff, and community members.
+As an organization within an American Indian and Alaska Native Serving Institution located in a state in the U.S.-Mexico borderlands with 22 federally recognized tribes, we are committed to the multi-faceted advancement of Native American students, faculty, staff, and community members.

 Default to open